Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 What’s Not Legal

 - Online casino gaming (iGaming) is not legal in Indiana.
-No Indiana statute authorizes online slots, table games, or online poker as of May 2026.
+No Indiana statute authorizes online slot machines, table games, or online poker.
+As of May 2026, no iGaming legislation has been passed or advanced meaningfully in the Indiana General Assembly.

 - Online poker is not available from any state-licensed operator.